Health & Wellbeing

 • Friends, family and much more.

-Even if someone describes their upbringing as healthy, social circles, interests, curiosities and even microtraumas can all shape how we view ourselves.
-This can also affect our social identity – as some individuals may be more conscious of how they’re perceived by others, which may include marital, financial, occupational, religious or behavioural traits.
+Even if someone describes their upbringing as healthy, social groups, interests, curiosities and even microtraumas can all shape how we view ourselves.
+This can also affect our social identity – as some individuals may be more conscious of how they’re perceived by others, which may be down to factors such marital status, financial situation, occupation, religious beliefs or behavioural traits.

-As we navigate our lives, we develop our identity, the thing that makes us unique and distinguishes us from everyone else.
-Here at Health Assured, we believe everyone has the right to feel comfortable and confident in who they are.
-However, building a healthy self-identity can be a difficult task, that’s why we’re here to help.
-In this article, we’ll provide some top tips for becoming more confident and secure in yourself.
+As we navigate our lives and grow into adulthood, we develop our identity, the thing that makes us unique and distinguishes us from others.
+Everyone has the right to feel comfortable and confident in who they are.
+However, building a healthy self-identity can be a difficult task.
+Here are some top tips for becoming more confident and secure in yourself.

-It is estimated that more than 50% of young people often worry about what other people think of them.
+It is estimated that over a third of young people are anxious about how much people like them and feel pressure to act or look a certain way.
 These worries may seem small at first, but with time can blow up into debilitating anxiety.

 To foster a positive self-identity, it is imperative that you surround yourself with people who value and respect you.
 This is echoed in current research, which shows positive social relationships can help improve self-esteem.
 By situating yourself in a supportive, uplifting environment you’ll feel more confident and secure.